yuk-kei/lazy-picker-beta/Document/Developer document.md

     :return: A MapData object, which contains all the data needed to create a map
     :author: Jiati Zhao
     """

+def set_access_mode():
+    """
+    The set_access_mode function prompts the user to choose single or multiple access point mode.
+    """

 def display_welcome():
     """ Displays the welcome screen for the program.